Vehicle license plates of the United States: Mounting

 South Dakota will issue passenger vehicles a single rear plate for a $25 fee, but only if the vehicle will be driven less than 7,500 mi every year.

 In 2016, the Iowa General Assembly attempted to pass a law that exempts "vintage" vehicles and two-seat, low-profile sports cars, like Corvettes, from the front license plate requirement.
 Originally, the bill was meant to repeal the front license plate requirement for all vehicles, but was amended as a compromise.
 The bill was later withdrawn.

 In April 2019, the Ohio General Assembly amended state law to require the display of only a rear license plate starting in July 2020, marking the first time since World War II that Ohio has not had front plates.

 In 2022, the Alaska State Legislature passed a law stating only one license plate would be issued per vehicle.

 As of January 1, 2025, Utah no longer requires or issues front license plates.

 On April 4, 2025, the governor of Idaho signed a bill stating that front license plates are only required "if the vehicle is equipped with a front license plate mounting bracket."
-This law goes into effect July 1, 2025.
+This law went into effect on July 1, 2025.

-Nebraska passed a law on April 10, 2025 removing the requirement for front license plates starting on January 1, 2029.
+Nebraska passed a law on April 10, 2025, removing the requirement for front license plates starting on January 1, 2029.
 This is when the new plate cycle starts as Nebraska issues plates every 5 years.

+Rhode Island passed a law that went into effect on June 24, 2026 that allows for the use of a single rear plate on vehicles without a manufacturer equipped front license plate bracket.
+Vehicles equipped with such a bracket must still use both a front and rear license plate.
+Vehicles displaying a single rear plate must maintain the second plate within the vehicle to be presented to law enforcement if requested.